Skip to main content

 • Signal routing to send all normal signals to the Firehose.

-If or when you decide that you want old data which was sent by the Firehose, TechOps can provide access to your folder within the S3 bucket.
+If you decide that you want old data which was sent by the Firehose, TechOps can provide access to your folder within the S3 bucket.
 Contact Support to arrange this.

 This access allows you to download the JSON files.
 The old data can’t be replayed through the Firehose and is as-is, in JSON format, without any field mapping.